danielyanes22/nanomed_IVR_data/README.md

 <pre>
 ├── data/
-│   ├── clean/  # datasets for ML classifier screening on 7 and 9 features
+│   ├── processed/  # datasets for visualisation in R
-│   ├── unprocessed/ # fitted weibull params with f2 scores > 50 & backend datasets
+│   ├── unprocessed/ # backend and media components datasets
-├── experiments/ # Run the scripts in this order specified in __init__.py file to reproduce the analysis ├── models # .pkl file of each ML models trained on 7 features using stratified 5-fold cross validation ├── results # clustering, kinetic model fitting and ML_classifier evaluation files ├── src # helper functions for running batch parameter estimation and data preprocessing
+│   ├── liposome_IVR.db #store db file from
+├── data_viz/ # scripts for generating figures
+├── figures/
+├── main.py # database connection and SQL queries for generating datasets for analysis and plotting ├── src/ # helper functions connecting to the db and generating db schema
 </pre>

 <h2 id="content">Connecting to the database, querying database to generate backend dataset and subsequent figures</h2>
-Run the scripts in the order specified in 'experiments/__init__.py'.
+Run `main.py` to generate the datasets for plotting followed by appropriate Python / R scripts in 'data_viz/'.
+Ensure files are structured as downloaded from the Nottingham Research Data Management Repository, specifically place the 'liposome_IVR.db' file in the 'data/' folder.

 <!-- How to cite-->
 <h2 id="How-to-cite">How to cite</h2>